guillermooo/Vintageous/README.md

 Install
 -------

-To install packages in Sublime Text 3, you need to put the *.sublime-package* file inside the *Installed Packages* folder, located under the data directory.
+To install a package in Sublime Text 3, put the *.sublime-package* file inside the *Installed Packages* folder, located under the data directory.